An Orthogonal Classifier for Improving the Adversarial Robustness of Neural Networks: Orthogonal Classifier for Robustness Improvement

+where $\|\cdot\|$ denotes $\ell_{\infty}$ norm, $\epsilon$ is a perturbation budget, and the hyperparameter $\alpha \in (0, 1]$ controls the effects of the clean samples and adversarial samples.
 The second item in \eqref{final-loss} means that the worst-case feature representations should also be compact around the corresponding classification centers, thus leading to a stronger robustness.
 Obviously, the previous optimization objective \eqref{intra-class} is a special case of $\alpha = 1$.
+We explicitly multiply the coefficient $\frac{1}{P}$, where $ P $ denotes the output feature dimension of the network, to ensure consistent performance over different architectures.

 \begin{rmrk} It is infeasible to exactly solve the second optimization term in \eqref{final-loss}.
-However, as suggested by \cite{madry2018,zhang2019b}, we can approximately solve this problem by searching the worst-case adversarial samples on the fly, i.e., applying PGD attack for 10 iterations with a step size $0.25\epsilon$. \end{rmrk}
+However, as suggested by \cite{madry2018,zhang2019b}, we can approximately solve this problem by searching the worst-case adversarial samples on the fly, e.g., applying PGD attack for 10 iterations with a step size $0.25\epsilon$. \end{rmrk}